Ziwi01/proveasio/README.md

 ![license](https://img.shields.io/github/license/Ziwi01/wsl-power-env)
 ![last commit](https://img.shields.io/github/last-commit/Ziwi01/wsl-power-env)

-# Introduction
+# TL;DR

 Repository containing bunch of automation scripts (mostly Ansible tasks) to install, configure and maintain Windows WSL2 environment based on Ubuntu 20.04, including set of very useful dev tools and customizations to ease out and speed up terminal usage during day-to-day work and bump up productivity.

-# Concept
+# About

+The idea is:

-The idea is to have something consistent when trying to configure new Windows machine with WSL2 for automation development purposes (like DevOps/SysAdmin thingy).
-Also, it should be able to run it repeatably to also update installed tools and customizations to latest versions.
-Last, but not least, it should be easily extendable and configurable to suit personal needs.
+- to have something consistent when trying to configure new Windows machine with WSL2 mainly for automation development purposes (like DevOps/SysAdmin thingy), but for general usage also.

-# Notice
+- to be able to be run repeatably to also update installed tools and customizations to latest versions
+- to be easily extendable and configurable to suit personal needs.

+In the process of making, I figured out that this can be also beneficial for all the people who want to learn how use Linux as their development base.
+By documenting the tools and usage scenarios, this repository can be used by tech-savvy wannabies to get a grip of some advanced workflows and tools, with a little less effort than figuring it out themselves from scratch.

-Below project is an opinionated set of tools which I use for my everyday work, but I hope someone will find it useful after tailoring it to ones needs.
+**NOTE**: Below project is an opinionated set of tools which I use for my everyday work, but I hope someone will find it useful after tailoring it to ones needs.
+All the tools/customizations I use will be listed, described and if there are any customizations, they will be shown.
+If you clone this repository and have some new ideas/functionalities/fixes, feel free to create a Pull Request, it will be very much appreciated!

 Please read below README carefully and go through the scripts to see whats going on there before using on existing Windows/WSL.
-All the tools/customizations I use will be listed, described and if there are any customizations they will be shown.
-If you clone this repository and have some new ideas/functionalities/fixes, feel free to create a Pull Request, it will be very much appreciated!

 # TODO